 MIG: Multi-Instance GPU on H100, H200, and B200

 H100, H200, and B200 support MIG, which partitions one GPU into up to 7 fully isolated instances, each with dedicated VRAM and compute.
 The use case: host multiple small models simultaneously on one GPU.
 A single H100 can run seven separate 7B endpoints in INT4, each isolated from the others.
-The B200 also supports MIG with FP4, FP8, and FP16 precision, though at $6.03/hr on-demand the H100 at $2.01/hr is far more cost-efficient for multi-tenant inference unless you need B200-scale throughput per instance.
+The B200 also supports MIG with FP4, FP8, and FP16 precision.
+On-demand, B200 at $6.02/hr is premium compared to H100 SXM5 at $2.50/hr for multi-tenant inference; however, for spot or mixed workloads where B200 can leverage FP4, the higher throughput may justify the cost on a per-instance basis.

 vLLM Continuous Batching